Kerbside Waste Services

 Rural residents without a bin service will still get their free 52-week service at all our tips.
 All they’ll have to do is provide their address when arriving at the facility of their choice, by presenting their license or other form of photo ID that shows their address.
 The address will be entered into our system, and will mark off one of the visits.

-Residents who have a regular bin collection service are still able to access one free visit to a waste facility each financial year.
+Residents who have a regular bin collection service are still able to access one free disposal of up to 1 cubic metre (max.
+300kg) to a waste facility each financial year.
 Similarly to rural residents, people who live in town will have to provide proof of their residential address before entry.
 Our system will show whether your address has been used to claim a free service for the financial year.
 We’re making this change to ensure that there is a fairer distribution of tipping vouchers in the community, and all households have the opportunity to access one free service.

 frequently asked questions